nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    meals, helping you monitor your energy intake and expenditure.

 5. **What happens if I input invalid values for commands?**
    - BuffBuddy performs basic validation for parameters.
-Negative values or missing required parameters will prompt an error, and the command won’t be executed.
+Negative values, zero or missing required parameters will prompt an error, and the command won’t be executed.
 Ensure all required fields are filled correctly.